 In 1892, after the Borden family welcomes a new Irish maid called Bridget Sullivan (Kristen Stewart), she and Lizzie (Chloë Sevigny) become friends.
 The friendship between these women becomes something more, even as Lizzie's relationship with her own parents unravels at a frightening level.Written by

 The note given to Abby Borden saying that a member of the Churchill family was ill did not actually happen.
 Lizzie, in her many iterations of the events of that day, said she believed Abby Borden was not in the house having a received a note that someone was ill.
-Abby was not upstairs changing her dress to go out at the time of her murder, she was upstairs making the bed in her and Andrew Borden's bedroom.
+Abby was not upstairs changing her dress to go out at the time of her murder, she was upstairs making the bed in the guest room.
 She was on the side of bed closest to the dresser when she was attacked from behind and given the angle and severity of the blows to her skull, it is likely she never even saw her attacker.
 See more »

 Was this review helpful to you?